Floor Conveyors

 - Troubleshooting

-- Only hardware-based security measures are active
+- only hardware-based safety devices are active

-Operation is permitted only by trained personnel.
+Operation is permitted exclusively by trained personnel.

 Safety Instructions